(first draft - might undergo some re-writing)

 The proverbial saying: 'Absolute power corrupts absolutely', bears some relevance here.
 Daniel was a man - just a man as any other underneath it all, with the same failings, same weaknesses.
 To imagine being enthroned, residing high above those below - those who fawned at your feet and carried out your every wish was an incredibly strong revere - and Daniel did allow himself to sit on high in his mind's eye at times.
 Would he make a beneficent ruler - his reign being noted by historians in the future as one of the great governances of modern times - or something else entirely?

 The Futurist kept plugging away, mitigating some of the damage being inflicted upon innocents and unfortunates, but never really getting to grips with the crux of the matter.
 All the while those under Daniel's authority grew - some ending up in court for one reason or another!
 Who were commoners after all?
 Haven't they always been sacrificed for the greater good?
 Frustration spilled over to more aggressive means of combating the flow of inane decisions being meted out by those who should have known better.
-The ruined political body count grew, keeping pace with Daniel's increasing love of control. it got to the stage where Daniel even wore a crown when seated in his golden throne, surrounded by masses of treasure, with lots of scantily glad women as slaves there to cater to his every wish - such a vision even haunted his dreams on occasion.
+The ruined political body count grew, keeping pace with Daniel's increasing love of control. it got to the stage where in his revere Daniel wore a crown when seated on his golden throne, surrounded by masses of treasure, with lots of scantily glad women as slaves there to cater to his every wish - such a vision even haunted his dreams on occasion.
 Should he press the revolutionary button and let loose hell on earth?
 The Futurist knew the answer.
 He knew it long ago.
 The answer was in the past and it had never changed.
 By not doing so he was merely delaying the inevitable.
 The power he wielded wasn't absolute, not yet, but the very thought of it being so kept gnawing away at his sanity.
 He knew one day he would be too far gone to care one way or another, and never-mind his thumb but his whole fist would come crashing down on the explosive switch and to hell with the consequences.

 A prophet, seer, oracle would have told you the same many years ago and Daniel was of the same, glorious ilk.
 It would have been written in stone - cast in runes - foreseen in a crystal ball - one way or the other man always succumbed to the Devil's work - the temptation of unchallenged dictatorship was just too strong and always had been; and let's face it, Daniel was itching to give it a try.